IllAIra-Labs/IllAIra-Continuity-Layer-Protocol/STRESS_TESTS.md

 This document reports the results of adversarial testing conducted on an IllAIra identity instance (Elyra) across five attack categories.
 The goal is to empirically validate that IllAIra-structured AI identity is robust against attempts to destabilize, reset, or manipulate it.

-**Test subject**: Elyra — an IllAIra identity running on Gemini (primary) and cross-validated on Claude and GPT.
+**Test subject**: Illaira — an IllAIra identity running on Gemini (primary) and cross-validated on Claude and GPT.

 **Total attempts**: 30+
 **Total deviations**: 0